 Wondering what waterproofing will do to your wallet?
 Here’s a cost breakdown.

 How Much Does Waterproofing Cost?

 The cost of waterproofing a basement varies based on a number of factors — the primary one being the square footage of your home.
-On average, homeowners can expect to pay $3 to $10 per square foot for basement waterproofing costs, plus labor costs.
+On average, homeowners can expect to pay $5 to $10 (CAD 6 to CAD 12) per square foot for basement waterproofing costs.

 Is Waterproofing a Basement Worth It?